-43 3 Production of primary land won aggregates Purpose To show the amount of land won aggregate being produced Definition Figures should be provided in tonnes.
+43 Production of primary land won aggregates Purpos Purpose To show the amount of land won aggregate being produced Figures should be provided in tonnes.
 Aggregates should be broken into categories of crushed rock and sand and gravel as a basic measure.
-Target As set out in the Natural Resources and Waste Development Plan Document: Average annual production of sand and gravel of at least 146,000 tonnes per annum until 2026.
-Average annual production of crushed rock of at least 440,000 tonnes per annum until 2026.
-Actions S Action will be taken when provision undershoots 25% over five years of the plan period Review apportionment alongside the other West Yorkshire Authorities.
-Feedback to the YHRAWP to review the sub-regional apportionment.
-Docum ents Natural Resources and Waste Local Plan Regional Aggregates Working Party Updates
+Average annual production of sand and gravel of at least 146,000 tonnes per Actions Review apportionment alongside the other West Yorkshire Authorities.
+Docum Documents Natural Resources and Waste Local Plan Regional Aggregates Working Party Updates

-44 Capa city of new waste management facilities Purpos se To show the capacity and operational throughput of new waste management facilities as applicable Definiti ion Capacity and operational throughput can be measured as cubic metres, tonnes or litres, reflecting the particular requirements of different types of management facilities (e.g. capacity at landfill sites is measured in cubic metres whilst operational throughput of energy from waste plants is measured in tonnes).
-Different units of measure should be clearly highlighted.
-Management types are to be consistent with management types defined in the standard planning application form.
-New facilities are those which have planning permission and are operable within the reporting period.
-Target To provide for the projected arisings by waste stream to 2026 as follows: Tonnes per annum MSW - 383,976 C&I - 1,212,000 CD&E - 1,556,000 Hazardous -103,026 Actions s Review if any new national waste management targets are set for after 2020.
+44 Capad city of new waste management facilities Purpos e To show the capacity and operational throughput of new waste management facilities as applicable Definitionlitres, reflecting the particular requirements of different types of management facilities (e.g. capacity at landfill sites is measured in cubic metres whilst of throughput of energy from waste plants is measured in tonnes).
+Different is measure should be clearly highlighted.DefinitionManagement types are to be consistent with management types defined in standard planning application form.
+Management types are to be consistent with management types defined in the Target To provide for the projected arisings by waste stream to 2026 as follows: Tonnes per annum MSW - 383,976 C&I - 1,212,000 CD&E - 1,556,000 Hazardous -103,026 Tonnes per annum MSW - 383,976 C&I - 1,212,000 CD&E - 1,556,000 Hazardous -103,026 Actions 8 Review if any new national waste management targets are set for after 2020.
 Docum ents Natural Resources and Waste Local Plan

-45 Amount of municipal waste arising and managed by waste stream Purpose To show the amount of municipal waste arising and how that is being managed by type Definition Management type should use the categories consistent with those currently used by DEFRA in their collection of waste data.
-Target To provide for the projected arisings by waste stream to 2026 as follows: Tonnes per annum: MSW - 383,976 Actions S Failure to meet targets over a five year period Review if any new national waste management targets are set for after 2020.
-Docum ents Natural Resources and Waste Local Plan
+45 Amount of municipal waste arising and managed by waste stream Purpose To show the amount of municipal waste arisin type To show the amount of municipal waste arising and how that is being managed by type Definition Management type should use the categories consistent with those currently used by DEFRA in their collection of waste data.
+Target To provide for the projected arisings by waste stream to 2026 as follows: Tonnes per annum:

+MSW - 383,976 Failure to meet targets over a five year period Actions Review if any new national waste management targets are set for after 2020.
+Documents ocuments Natural Resources and Waste Local Plan